-Another 109 words (8 lines of text) are included under the topic Early Cannady Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Cannady Notables in all our PDF Extended History products and printed products wherever possible.

 Many Irish families boarded ships bound for North America in the middle of 19th century to escape the conditions of poverty and racial discrimination at that time.
 Although these immigrants often arrived in a destitute state, they went on to make important contributions to the emerging nations of the United States and Canada.
 An inquiry into many immigration and passenger lists has revealed many early immigrants to North America bearing the Cannady family name:

 Cannady Settlers in United States in the 17th Century

 - Cornelius Cannady, who landed in Maryland in 1648

 - Dennis Cannady, who arrived in Maryland in 1657-1658

 - William Cannady, who arrived in Maryland in 1671